MbinOrg/mbin/docs/03-contributing/03-project-overview.md

 > [!NOTE]
 > We do not use the attribute style for defining routes.

 Your controller needs to return a response.
-The most common way to do that is to return a rendered twig template:
+The most common way to do that is to return a rendered Twig template:

 ```php
 return $this->render('some_template.html.twig')
 ```

 > [!TIP]
-> You can also pass parameters/variables to the twig template so it has access to it.
+> You can also pass parameters/variables to the Twig template so it has access to it.

 You also have to think about permissions a user needs to access an endpoint.
 On "normal" controllers we do that by added an `IsGranted` attribute like this: